Welcome to our website!

 In June 2016 we joined the Diocese of Norwich Education and Academies Trust(DNEAT) and became Rudham Church of England Primary Academy.

-There are currently 92 children on roll (March 18).
-The youngest children (Foundation Stage) are currently taught by Miss Seretny in Tawny Owls Class.
-The Year 1 & 2 children are taught by Mrs Henman & Mrs Paffet in Barn Owls Class.
-Years 3 & 4 are taught by Miss Ojelade in Snowy Owls Class with children in Years 5 & 6 taught my Mrs Fowler in Eagle Owls Class.
+There are currently 99 children on roll (September 18).
+Mrs Fowler is Head of School.
+The youngest children in Foundation Stage and Year 1 are currently taught by Mrs Moreland in Tawny Owls Class.
+The Year 2 children are taught by Mrs Henman & Mrs Paffet in Barn Owls Class.
+Years 3 & 4 are taught by Mrs Fowler in Snowy Owls Class with children in Years 5 & 6 taught my Miss Ojelade in Eagle Owls Class.

 At 11+ children generally transfer to Fakenham Academy Norfolk or Litcham High School, some children also move further afield.